 Oral health is an essential part of your overall well-being.
-At High Tech Family Dentistry, family and cosmetic dentists Arthur Scheiner, DMD, and Suzanne Lorino, DMD, provide general dental care to keep your smile as healthy as possible.
+At High Tech Family Dentistry, family and cosmetic dentist Arthur Scheiner, DMD, provides general dental care to keep your smile as healthy as possible.
 If you live in or around Westfield, New Jersey, call the office or schedule an appointment online for you and your family’s basic dental care today.

 The bacteria in your mouth, when not controlled, can reach levels that can lead to tooth decay and gum disease.
 These issues in your mouth can lead to a systemic infection that puts you at risk for a number of health concerns including heart disease, heart lining infections (endocarditis), and complications during pregnancy, such as low birth weight or premature birth.

 Good at-home oral hygiene helps keep your teeth and gums healthy.
 You should brush your teeth at least two times per day and floss once.
 You also benefit from limiting sugary drinks, eating a healthy diet, and replacing your toothbrush every three to four months.

 You should also keep up with regular professional cleanings at High Tech Family Dentistry.
 These cleanings discourage complications such as decay or gum disease by getting at plaque and tartar not reachable with at-home care.